east-sussex-county-council/Escc.EastSussexGovUK/TextSize.md

 When you set the cookie to one of the larger text sizes, this is picked up by `desktop.master` for WebForms or `desktop.cshtml` for MVC, which inserts an extra CSS class into the page. `small.css` looks for that class and increases the base font size.

-By default the link in the header goes to `/masterpages/textsize.aspx` but this can be configured to any application-relative URL in `web.config`.
+By default the link in the header goes to `/textsize/change` (implemented in [Escc.EastSussexGovUK.Umbraco](https://github.com/east-sussex-county-council/Escc.EastSussexGovUK.Umbraco)) but this can be configured to any application-relative URL in `web.config`.

 	<configuration>
 	  <configSections>